 Let’s start and dive deeper into these categories without any further delay.

-Here input and output values are already known, and machine learning algorithm learns the mapping function.
+Here input and output values are already known, and the machine learning algorithm learns the mapping function from input to output.
 Mathematically, for Y as the Output and X as the input, machine learning algorithms try to find the best mapping function f such that Y = f(X).
-If you observe closely, learning happens like some supervisor supervises the learning process.
-We already know the answers, so algorithm try to map the function so that predicted output must be close to the actual output.
+If you observe closely, Learning happens like some supervisor supervises the learning process.
+We already know the answers, so the algorithm tries to map the function so that the predicted output must be close to the actual output.

-Let’s say machine has learned a mapping function f predicting values Y’ for every X passed as an input to the function.
-Once difference between predicted (Y’) and actual (Y) goes below a certain threshold (in simple terms, errors become negligible), learning stops.
+Let’s say the machine has learned a mapping function f predicting values Y’ for every X passed as an input to the function.
+Once the difference between predicted (Y’) and actual (Y) goes below a certain threshold (in simple terms, errors become negligible), learning stops.

 Unsupervised Learning is a category of machine learning in which we only have the input data to feed to the model but no corresponding output data.

-In such learning, there is no supervision as there is no existence of output data.
+In such Learning, there is no supervision as there is no existence of output data.
 Hence they are called Unsupervised Learning.
 Algorithms try to find similarity between different input data instances by themselves using a defined similarity index.
 One of the similarity indexes can be the distance between two data samples to sense whether they are close or far.

 1. Clustering (Unsupervised classification): Using the example below, we have input data consisting of images of different shapes.
-Machine learning algorithms try to find the similarity among other images based on the color pixel values, size, and shapes and form the groups as outputs in which similar input instances lie.
+Machine learning algorithms try to find the similarity among other images based on the colour pixel values, size, and shapes and form the groups as outputs in which similar input instances lie.
 If you notice, squares get clustered together, and similarly, circles and hexagons.

 Clustering Algorithms are: